-The 'tyrant' who could be Zimbabwe's next president
+A 'tyrant' who could be Zimbabwe's next president

 (CNN)The elevation of Emmerson Mnangagwa to the presidency of Zimbabwe would amount to an act of political survival matched only by the man he'd replace, Robert Mugabe.

-Until Mugabe fired him as Vice President last week, Mnangagwa's entire political career had been hitched to Zimbabwe's 93-year-old leader.
+Until Mugabe fired him as vice president earlier this month, Mnangagwa's entire political career had been hitched to Zimbabwe's 93-year-old leader.

-Now, with the military in control in Harare and Mugabe confined to his residency, Mnangagwa is believed to be at the center of moves to install himself at the head of a transitional government.
+But it appears Mnangagwa has been eying the presidency and maneuvering to dethrone Mugabe for some time.
+Sources told CNN that he was instrumental in the military's apparent coup that has led to Mugabe's political demise.

 This wouldn't be the first time Mnangagwa has been in line to lead Zimbabwe.

-A core member of Mugabe's ruling circle and a combat-hardened veteran of the struggle for liberation from white minority rule, Mnangagwa, now 75, was mooted as a potential presidential successor in leaked US diplomatic cables as far back as 2000.
+A core member of Mugabe's ruling circle and a combat-hardened veteran of the struggle for liberation from white-minority rule, Mnangagwa was mooted as a potential presidential successor in leaked US diplomatic cables as far back as 2000.

 Those cables, part of a huge cache leaked to whistleblowing website Wikileaks by US army soldier Chelsea Manning, paint a picture of a canny political operative, who has surfed the waves of Zimbabwean politics, navigating periods both in and outside of Mugabe's trusted inner circle.